 Hilton is a somewhat small village located in the state of New York.
 With a population of 5,921 people and two constituent neighborhoods, Hilton is the 281st largest community in New York.

-Hilton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Hilton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hilton are a mix of both white- and blue-collar jobs.
 Overall, Hilton is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hilton who work in office and administrative support (15.53%), sales jobs (7.80%), and healthcare (7.57%).

-Being a small village, Hilton does not have a public transit system used by locals to get to and from work.
+Hilton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Hilton citizens is a little higher than the average for US cities and towns: 22.62% of adults in Hilton have at least a bachelor's degree.
+The population of Hilton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Hilton, 22.62% have at least a bachelor's degree.

 The per capita income in Hilton in 2010 was $25,413, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $101,652 for a family of four.
 However, Hilton contains both very wealthy and poor people as well.